BIOS 399: Independent Research

 First Time BIOS 399:

 Complete an Application for Independent Research.
-Applications for SU 17 must be submitted by June 16th at 12PM, but can and should be submitted as soon as SU17/FA17 registration begins.
+Applications for FA 17 must be submitted by Friday September 8th at 12PM.

 Deferring BIOS 399 Credit: If you have not completed your research in the designated semester, but will be able to finish within the next semester, you must complete a Deferral Form and Deferral Notice.
 This must be submitted to the BIOS 399 coordinator at the time of the third workshop during the last week of instruction.